 The Board of Directors is the governing body of APIRG, made up of both U of A students and external community members.
-New directors are selected by the current board.
-Check here and on our social media for updates on openings on the Board!
+New directors are selected by the current board through a transparent application process.

 Luthfia is a first generation settler in Edmonton, AB.
 She is entering the Library and Information Studies and Digital Humanities graduate program at the University of Alberta, drawing from a background in Anthropology and Film Studies.
 Her academic focus has been on creating community and connection through art, literature and film.
 Luthfia has worked and volunteered at a local non-profit community based movie theatre, as a workshop facilitator for inmates at the Edmonton Remand Centre, a career counsellor for members of the public, and as a youth mentor.
 Her work will continue to focus on building community and empowering others to do so as well.

 Abigail is a first generation Ethiopian-Canadian born in Amiskwaciwâskahikan (Edmonton AB).
 As an Arts representative on the UofA Student’s Council with a background volunteering with various collectives that work to challenge the systemic barriers encountered by the different marginalized communities in our province, she is committed to ensuring a seat at the table for underrepresented identities on campus (particularly QTBIPOC individuals), in traditionally exclusive spaces.
 Abby is an advocate for intersectional education and activism in celebrating a diversity of experiences, worldviews, and identities, and currently sits as a youth representative on the City of Edmonton Youth Council.
 Interests of hers include writing, reading anything by James Baldwin, and listening to anything by Lauryn Hill.

 This is my third year on the APIRG board and I’m excited to take on a new challenge as treasurer.
 I love that APIRG connects the Edmonton community to the campus community and supports so much radical work to make our world more liveable.